danushri-p/Ecommerce/README.md

    2. Validate the address data to ensure all required fields are included.

    3. Add the address to the user's address array in the MongoDB user collection.

+## Milestone 23:

+   1. Cart Page with Place Order Button: A button to place an order, which navigates to the address selection page.

+   2. Select Address Page: Displays all the available addresses and allows users to select one.

+   3. Backend Endpoint for User Addresses: An API endpoint to retrieve the list of addresses associated with a user.
 Happy coding!!